rishikksh20/iSTFT-Avocodo-pytorch/README.md

 ## Notes :
 * Two of iSTFT Generator version can be used with Avocodo discriminaators.
 * Losses should similar to HiFi-GAN.
-* 40 % speed up  in training as well as inference aspected.
+* 50 % speed up  in training and 60 % improvement in inference speed.

 ## Citations :